-Being the seventh session of the Board since the establishment of the Company, the incumbent Board comprises eleven Directors, of which four are executive Directors, three are non-executive Directors and four are independent non-executive Directors.
+The eighth session of the Board comprises eleven Directors, of which four are executive Directors, three are non-executive Directors and four are independent non-executive Directors.

 In accordance with the Articles of Association, Directors are elected or replaced by Shareholders in general meetings.
 Shareholders, the Board or the Supervisory Committee are entitled to nominate a candidate for directorship by written notice.
 Directors are eligible to be re-elected upon expiry of term.